How to Measure Wheel Sizes

 With the Wheel Diameter, keep in mind that there are two measurements to consider: Overall Wheel Diameter and Actual Wheel Diameter.

-When measuring for the Overall diameter, you will want to measure from the outside lip to outside lip of the wheel (Shown by the Green Line in the photo below).
+When measuring for the Overall diameter, you will want to measure from the outside lip to outside lip of the wheel with a measuring tape (Shown by the Green Line in the photo below).

 When measuring for the Actual Diameter, you will want to measure from the inside of the Barrel of the wheel (Shown by the Red Line in the above photo).
 Example: A wheel with an actual Diameter of 18” will have an overall diameter of around 19.5”.

-Measuring the Wheel width is similar to measuring the Diameter.
-You will want to measure from the Barrel Section and not to overall outside width (See Picture Below).
+Measuring the Wheel width or rim width is similar to measuring the Diameter.
+You will want to measure wheel width from the Barrel Section and not the overall outside width (See Picture Below).

 The offset of a wheel is the distance from the hub mounting surface to the center line of the wheel.
 This is an important measurement to keep an eye on when choosing your next set of Mustang wheels.
 The wheel offset is measured in millimeters and results in three different types of offsets.